 More moderate groups, such as Millicent Fawcett’s National Union of Women’s Suffrage Societies, condemned the militant actions of the WSPU in 1912.
 Fawcett said that they were the ‘chief obstacles in the way of success of the suffrage movement in the House of Commons’.

-The WSPU and the First World War
+The WSPU and World War One

 Unlike other women’s rights organisations, the WSPU were uncompromising in their sole aim of achieving votes for women.
 Pankhurst refused to allow democratic votes within the group itself.
 She argued that this meant the WSPU was not ‘hampered by a complexity of rules’.

-The WSPU halted their activities during the First World War and supported the British war effort.
+The WSPU halted their activities during World War One and supported the British war effort.
 They considered the Germans to be a threat to all humanity.
 A truce with the British government was announced, and the WSPU prisoners were released.
 Christabel, Emmeline’s daughter, encouraged women to become involved in agriculture and industry.